 A shift away from driving aligns with changes to people's preferences with respect to how they travel.
-Car ownership rates by population in Melbourne have fallen since 2006 and vehicle licencing rates in Victoria have been falling since 2011 (Loader, 2017).
-New vehicle sales in Victoria are also declining, falling 2.8% between July 2018 and July 2019 (Federal Chamber of Automotive Industries, 2019).
-By comparison, over the 12-month period to the end of December 2018 the Victorian population increased by 2.2% (Australian Bureau of Statistics 2019).
-This trend is not being driven by people being unable to afford cars, but rather people choosing to live in places where they don't have to own cars.
 Research suggests it is only Australians aged 65 and over that value 'car accessibility and parking' in town centres more than 'walking, cycling or public transport options' (Place Score, 2019, unpublished).
 Ironically, this group are most at risk of being killed or injured by a vehicle while walking.

-This current road safety strategy approach has not succeeded in significantly reducing the number of people killed on our roads.
+The current road safety strategy approach has not succeeded in significantly reducing the number of people killed on our roads.
 An alternative is to consider road safety as part of mobility for all people, whether they drive or not, and transport as part of the bigger liveability picture.
 A road safety strategy framed around modal shift would improve safety for the most vulnerable users and could be the 'game changer' that allows us to make substantive progress in reducing road trauma.
 The initial focus could be on short trips such as from home to train stations, activity centres and schools.
 It could also focus on people new to an area or changing routines such as when a child starts school, or a person starts a new job.
 Shifting from driving to walking has significant health benefits to the individual and multiple broader community benefits (Badawi, Maclean, & Mason, 2018).